+'''

-''' makeinfo -o doc/com_err.info ../lib/et/com_err.texinfo install -v -m644 doc/com_err.info /usr/share/info install-info --dir-file=/usr/share/info/dir /usr/share/info/com_err.info '''
+makeinfo -o doc/com_err.info ../lib/et/com_err.texinfo install -v -m644 doc/com_err.info /usr/share/info install-info --dir-file=/usr/share/info/dir /usr/share/info/com_err.info

-6.49.2.
+'''

+6.56.2.
 Contents of E2fsprogs

-Installed programs: badblocks, chattr, compile_et, debugfs, dumpe2fs,e2freefrag, e2fsck, e2image, e2label, e2undo, e4defrag, filefrag, fsck.ext2, fsck.ext3, fsck.ext4, fsck.ext4dev, logsave, lsattr, mk_cmds, mke2fs, mkfs.ext2, mkfs.ext3, mkfs.ext4, mkfs.ext4dev, mklost+found, Installed libraries: Installed directories: resize2fs, and tune2fs libcom_err.so, libe2p.so, libext2fs.so, and libss.so /usr/include/e2p, /usr/include/et, /usr/include/ext2fs, /usr/include/ss, /usr/share/et, and / usr/share/ss badblocks Searches a device (usually a disk partition) for bad blocks chattr Changes the attributes of files on an ext2 file system; it also changes ext3 file systems, the journaling version of ext2 file systems compile_et An error table compiler; it converts a table of error-code names and messages into a C source file suitable for use with the com_err library debugfs A file system debugger; it can be used to examine and change the state of an ext2 file system dumpe2fs Prints the super block and blocks group information for the file system present on a given device e2freefrag Reports free space fragmentation information e2fsck Is used to check, and optionally repair ext2 file systems and ext3 file systems e2image Is used to save critical ext2 file system data to a file e2label Displays or changes the file system label on the ext2 file system present on a given device e2undo Replays the undo log undo_log for an ext2/ext3/ext4 filesystem found on a device [This can be used to undo a failed operation by an e2fsprogs program.] e4defrag Online defragmenter for ext4 filesystems filefrag Reports on how badly fragmented a particular file might be fsck.ext2 By default checks ext2 file systems and is a hard link to e2fsck fsck.ext3 By default checks ext3 file systems and is a hard link to e2fsck fsck.ext4 By default checks ext4 file systems and is a hard link to e2fsck fsck.ext4dev By default checks ext4 development file systems and is a hard link to e2fsck logsave Saves the output of a command in a log file lsattr Lists the attributes of files on a second extended file system mk_cmds Converts a table of command names and help messages into a C source file suitable for use with the libss subsystem library mke2fs Creates an ext2 or ext3 file system on the given device mkfs.ext2 By default creates ext2 file systems and is a hard link to mke2fs mkfs.ext3 By default creates ext3 file systems and is a hard link to mke2fs mkfs.ext4 By default creates ext4 file systems and is a hard link to mke2fs mkfs.ext4dev By default creates ext4 development file systems and is a hard link to mke2fs mklost+found Used to create a lost+found directory on an ext2 file system; it pre-allocates disk blocks to this directory to lighten the task of e2fsck resize2fs Can be used to enlarge or shrink an ext2 file system tune2fs Adjusts tunable file system parameters on an ext2 file system libcom_err The common error display routine libe2p Used by dumpe2fs , chattr , and lsattr libext2fs Contains routines to enable user-level programs to manipulate an ext2 file system libss Used by debugfs
+Installed programs: badblocks, chattr, compile_et, debugfs, dumpe2fs,e2freefrag, e2fsck, e2image, e2label, e2undo, e4defrag, filefrag, fsck.ext2, fsck.ext3, fsck.ext4, fsck.ext4dev, logsave, lsattr, mk_cmds, mke2fs, mkfs.ext2, mkfs.ext3, mkfs.ext4, mkfs.ext4dev, mklost+found, resize2fs, and tune2fs usr/share/ss badblocks Searches a device (usually a disk partition) for bad blocks chattr Changes the attributes of files on an ext2 file system; it also changes ext3 file systems, the journaling version of ext2 file systems compile_et An error table compiler; it converts a table of error-code names and messages into a C source file suitable for use with the com_err library debugfs A file system debugger; it can be used to examine and change the state of an ext2 file system dumpe2fs Prints the super block and blocks group information for the file system present on a given device e2freefrag Reports free space fragmentation information e2fsck Is used to check, and optionally repair ext2 file systems and ext3 file systems e2image Is used to save critical ext2 file system data to a file e2label Displays or changes the file system label on the ext2 file system present on a given device e2undo Replays the undo log undo_log for an ext2/ext3/ext4 filesystem found on a device [This can be used to undo a failed operation by an e2fsprogs program.]

+Installed libraries: libcom err.so, libe2p.so, libext2fs.so, and libss.so e4defrag Online defragmenter for ext4 filesystems filefrag Reports on how badly fragmented a particular file might be fsck.ext2 By default checks ext2 file systems and is a hard link to e2fsck fsck.ext3 By default checks ext3 file systems and is a hard link to e2fsck fsck.ext4 By default checks ext4 file systems and is a hard link to e2fsck fsck.ext4dev By default checks ext4 development file systems and is a hard link to e2fsck logsave Saves the output of a command in a log file lsattr Lists the attributes of files on a second extended file system mk_cmds Converts a table of command names and help messages into a C source file suitable for use with the libss subsystem library mke2fs Creates an ext2 or ext3 file system on the given device mkfs.ext2 By default creates ext2 file systems and is a hard link to mke2fs mkfs.ext3 By default creates ext3 file systems and is a hard link to mke2fs mkfs.ext4 By default creates ext4 file systems and is a hard link to mke2fs mkfs.ext4dev By default creates ext4 development file systems and is a hard link to mke2fs mklost+found Used to create a lost+found directory on an ext2 file system; it pre-allocates disk blocks to this directory to lighten the task of e2fsck resize2fs Can be used to enlarge or shrink an ext2 file system tune2fs Adjusts tunable file system parameters on an ext2 file system libcom_err The common error display routine libe2p Used by dumpe2fs, chattr, and lsattr libext2fs Contains routines to enable user-level programs to manipulate an ext2 file system libss Used by debugfs